Filipino cuisine: Street food and snacks

 Aside from pastries and desserts, there are heartier snacks for merienda that can also serve as either an appetizer or side dish for a meal.
 Siomai is the local version of Chinese shaomai.

 Lumpia are spring rolls that can be either fresh or fried.
-Fresh lumpia (lumpiang sariwa) is usually made for fiestas or special occasions as it can be labor-intensive to prepare, while one version of fried lumpia (lumpiang prito), lumpiang shanghai is usually filled with ground pork and a combination of vegetables, and served with a sweet and sour dipping sauce.
+Fresh lumpia (lumpiang sariwa) is usually made for fiestas or special occasions as it can be labor-intensive to prepare, while one version of fried lumpia (lumpiang prito), lumpiang shanghai, is usually filled with ground pork and a combination of vegetables, and served with a sweet and sour dipping sauce.
 Other variations are filled with minced pork and shrimp and accompanied by a vinegar-based dipping sauce.
 Lumpia has been commercialized in frozen food form.
-Also, one of the common street food would be the Beef Pares in Manila.
-While Middle-Eastern food such as the Shawarma became popular in the Philippines in the late 1980s.
+Beef pares is a common street food in Manila.
+Middle Eastern food such as the shawarma became popular in the Philippines in the late 1980s.

-There's a distinct range of street foods available in the Philippines.
+There is a distinct range of street food available in the Philippines.
 Some of these are skewered on sticks in the manner of a kebab.
-One such example is banana-cue which is a whole banana or plantain skewered on a short thin bamboo stick, rolled in brown sugar, and pan-fried.
+One such example is banana-cue, a whole banana or plantain skewered on a short thin bamboo stick, rolled in brown sugar, and pan-fried.
 Kamote-cue is a peeled sweet potato skewered on a stick, covered in brown sugar and then pan-fried.
-Fish balls or squid balls including Calamares are also pan-fried, then skewered on bamboo sticks and given to the customer, who then has a choice of dipping in a sweet or savory sauce.
+Fish balls or squid balls, including calamares, are also pan-fried, then skewered on bamboo sticks and given to the customer, who then has a choice of dipping in a sweet or savory sauce.
 These are commonly sold frozen in markets and peddled by street vendors.
-One of the more common habit of street vendors in Metro Manila carry out or yell the phrase, "Hopia, Mani, Popcorn at Vicks..".

 Turon, a kind of lumpia consisting of an eggroll or phyllo wrapper commonly filled with sliced plantain and occasionally jackfruit, is fried and sprinkled with sugar.

 Taho is a warm treat made of soft beancurd which is the taho itself, dark caramel syrup called arnibal, and tapioca pearls.
 It is often sold in neighborhoods by street vendors who yell out "taho!" in a manner like that of vendors in the stands at sporting events yelling out "hotdogs" or "peanuts".
 Sometimes, taho is served chilled, and flavors have recently been added, such as chocolate or strawberry.
 Taho is derived from the original Chinese snack food known as douhua.